5G-ERA/NetApp-Workshop/README.md

 # 5G-ERA Reference NetApp Workshop

-Robotic platforms and automation systems require to perform complex tasks from time to time to complete their goals.
+Robotic platforms and automation systems require performing complex tasks from time to time to complete their goals.
 These complex tasks might be computationally heavy and time-consuming when not running on suitable hardware (e.g. GPU).
 However, such tasks/applications might be deployed on EDGE/CLOUD with better hardware and shared between multiple robots.
 This workshop exploits the possibilities of running such complex tasks/applications like object detection as NetApp for robotic and automation environments.

 The workshop will cover the following topics: